ruimalheiro/recursive-state-machine/README.md

 };
 ```

+States can be defined as necessary and we can jump between states as needed.
+We cannot define states with the same name as the `terminateState`.

+Inside our errorHandler you need to handle the error and return the state we want to go to.
+If we don't return anything, the machine will terminate.

+Cleanup tasks are optional and don't need to return anything.
+They will always run on machine termination (regardless if it terminates in success or error state); E.g disconnecting from a database.

 The error handler is of the form:
 `({ currentState, taskName, error }) => { ... }`
 We can return states to change the behaviour of the machine example: